brunoalveslp/brunoalveslp/README.md

 :house_with_garden: I hold a degree in Software Engineering and currently work at Hiper Software.

-:books: Proficient in .NET, Vue, Nuxt, Postgres, MS SQL,
+:books: Proficient in .NET, Vue, Postgres, MS SQL,

 :outbox_tray: My main goal is to start a main role as a software developer fulltime.